 Maria Tsigal, well-known fashion designer

-Maria Tsigal is a Russian fashion designer, stylist.
+Maria Tsigal is a Russian fashion designer and stylist.
 She is well-known in Moscow and London as a fashion designer who combines beauty and charm with the capacity for hard work.
-She designs clothes, paints, writes a column for Ptyuch magazine and also hosts a fashion program on RTR.
+You know, she designs clothes, paints, writes a column for Ptyuch magazine and also hosts a fashion program on RTR.

-Maria was born on January 3, 1980 in Moscow in a creative family.
-Her grandmother, Nina Vatolina was a famous master of poster design, who created the poster “Do not talk!” in 1941.
-Her grandfather Maxim Birstein was an outstanding painter, another grandfather, Vladimir Tsigal was a sculptor, who built many monuments in Moscow.
-Her father, Alexander Tsigal is a sculptor and her mother, Anna Bernstein is an artist whose works are in the Tretyakov Gallery and the Russian Museum.
+Pretty girl was born on January 3, 1980 in Moscow in a creative family.
+Her grandmother Nina Vatolina was a famous master of poster design, who created the poster “Do Not Talk!” in 1941.
+Her grandfather Maxim Birstein was an outstanding painter.
+Another grandfather Vladimir Tsigal was a sculptor, who built many monuments in Moscow.
+Her father Alexander Tsigal is a sculptor.
+And her mother Anna Bernstein is an artist whose works are in the Tretyakov Gallery and the Russian Museum.

 In 1994, Tsigal received a prize from Paco Rabanne.
 Since then, she has twice been named Best Designer of the Year by the Ptyuch and OM magazines.

 You know, she studied at the Stroganov Moscow State University of Arts and Industry.

 Her creative way began when she met outrageous designer Andrey Bartenev in 1995.

 Maria’s first collection We Like The Sun was made of records covered with paints.
 The next day an article entitled “The sun rose in the Hermitage” was published on the front page of Kommersant.
 Masha became a celebrity.
 Her second collection called Lapland was made of Plexiglas covered with ornaments.